 |R1 050 001 and above||R130 500 + 36% of taxable income above R1 050 000|

-The first R25 000 of a pre-retirement lump sum withdrawal will be tax free.
-This amount was previously R22 500.
-The table below illustrates how lump sum withdrawals will be taxed.
+The pre-retirement lump sum withdrawal tax table remains unchanged.
+The table below illustrates how lump sum withdrawals will be taxed:

 |Taxable lump sum||Rate of tax|